 Triggers are what will prompt your automation to begin.
 Triggers include:

 - Calendar Date (Including Deal Close Date and Custom Date Fields)

-Boss Tip: Install the Follow Up Boss Pixel today to start tracking website activities to be used in your automations!
+Boss Tip: Install the Follow Up Boss Pixel today to start tracking website activities (New Inquiry, Property Saved, & Property Viewed) to be used in your automations!